Doing More Together

 About the Spokane Public Schools Bond

-An additional 2¢ per thousand of assessed value in annual property tax rate* would fund:
+An additional 2¢ per thousand of assessed value in annual property tax rate* will fund:

 - AND Maintaining 60+ School Facilities for Future Generations.